G-U-N/Phased-Consistency-Model/README.md

 $$
 where $\mathbb P_{t}(\mathbf x)= \mathbb E\left[\mathbb P_{t}(\mathbf x|\mathbf x_{0})| \mathbf x_{0}\right]$.
 The diffusion training process inherently trains a score estimator with deep neural network ($\boldsymbol s_{\theta}$).

 Generally say, there are just infinite probable paths for reversing the SDE.
 However, the ODE trajectory, without any stochasticity, is basically more stable for sampling.
 Most schedulers, including DDIM, DPM-solver, Euler, and Heun, etc., applied in the stable diffusion community are generally based on the principle of  better approximating the ODE trajectory.

-Most distillation-based methods including rectified-flow, guided distillation, can also generally be seen as better approximating the ODE trajectory with larger steps (though most of them dix not discuss the relevant parts).
+Most distillation-based methods including rectified-flow, guided distillation, can also generally be seen as better approximating the ODE trajectory with larger steps (though most of them did not discuss the relevant parts).

 **Consistency models aims directly learn the solution point of the ODE trajectory either through distillation or training.**